agenda

 Location: Junior D

-Join us for this year’s Archi-Poetry event, where delegates can explore the intersection of literature and architecture through an immersive and inspiring experience.
-This special session invites attendees to listen, reflect, and exchange ideas with an esteemed author (to be announced soon).
+Join us for this year’s Archi-Poetry event, where delegates can explore the intersection of poetry and architecture through an immersive and inspiring experience.
+This special session invites attendees to listen, reflect, and exchange ideas with award winning Red River Métis poet, Gregory Scofield.
+Also participating in the event will be Nisga'a architect (and poet!)
+Patrick Stewart.
+The event is co-hosted by Ted Landrum and Derek Deland.

 time icon18:00 - 19:00